19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Companions.md

 ## Number of Companions

-The *Party* can have only one companion at a time.
+The *Party* can have only one companion.

 ## Companions Level